spikeekips/mitum-doc/ISAAC+-Consensus-Process.md

 Each stage has it's own ballot.

+---
 ***Ballot***:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Ballot*, the name explains, is the seal type for voting.
+*Ballot*, the name explains, is the seal type for voting.
 It is basic seal for consensus.
 Each consensus stage has it's own ballot type and informations.

+---